 You will learn:

-Tom Chapel is the first Chief Evaluation Officer at the Centers for Disease Control and Prevention.
+Thomas Chapel is the first Chief Evaluation Officer at the Centers for Disease Control and Prevention.
 He serves as a central resource on strategic planning and program evaluation for CDC programs and their partners.
 Before joining CDC in 2001, Tom was Vice-President of the Atlanta office of Macro International (now ICF International) where he directed and managed projects in program evaluation, strategic planning, and evaluation design for public and nonprofit organizations.
 He is a frequent presenter at national meetings, a frequent contributor to edited volumes and monographs on evaluation, and has facilitated or served on numerous expert panels on public health and evaluation topics.
 In 2013, he was the winner of AEA’s Myrdal Award for Government Evaluation and currently serves on AEA’s Board of Directors.

 The beauty of the field of evaluation is in its potential responsiveness to the myriad of contexts in which people—and programs, policies, and the like—exist.
 As the meaning and construction of the word community expands, the manner in which evaluation is conducted must parallel that expansion.
 Evaluations must be less about a community and more situated and focused within the community, therefore increasing its responsiveness to the uniqueness of the setting/system.
 To do this, however, requires an expanded denotative and connotative meaning of community.
 Moreover, it requires us to think innovatively about how we construct and conduct evaluations, and to broadly consider the kind of data that will be credible to stakeholders, and consumers.
 The goal of this workshop is to engage the attendee in thinking innovatively about what evaluation looks like with-in a community, rather than simply about a community.
 We will engage in a process called “design thinking” (inspired by Design Innovation Consultants IDEO and Stanford’s Design School) to help us consider how we might creatively design responsive and credible community-based evaluations.
 This interactive course includes some necessary foundation-laying, plenty of discussion, and of course, opportunities to think broadly about how to construct evaluations with the community as the focal point.